viditgoyal17/Wi-Fi_Packet_Sniffer_using_ESP32/README.md

 # Wi-Fi Packet Sniffer using ESP32 and FreeRTOS

 This project implements a **Wi-Fi packet sniffer** on the **ESP32** microcontroller using the **ESP-IDF framework**.
-It captures Wi-Fi packets in **promiscuous mode**, parses metadata such as RSSI, MAC addresses, SSID, and frame types, and performs **automatic channel hopping** to scan across all 2.4 GHz Wi-Fi channels.
+It captures Wi-Fi packets in **promiscuous mode** (using the ESP-IDF promiscuous callback), parses metadata such as RSSI, MAC addresses, SSID, and frame types, and performs **automatic channel hopping** to scan across all 2.4 GHz Wi-Fi channels (channels 1–13).

 ---